readyapi/sqldev/docs/tutorial/readyapi/session-with-dependency.md

-# Session with RaedyAPI Dependency
+# Session with ReadyAPI Dependency

 Before we keep adding things, let's change a bit how we get the session for each request to simplify our life later.